 Project Officer, Wadden Sea World Heritage Partnership Hub

-(draft Vacancy Announcement No. xx/20; version 02.03.2020/)
+(draft Vacancy Announcement No. xx/20; version 06.04.2020/MS/BB + commented track changes by OPteamPH members)

 The Common Wadden Sea Secretariat (CWSS) in Wilhelmshaven, Germany, is the Secretariat of the Trilateral Wadden Sea Cooperation (the Danish, Dutch, German cooperation at government level for the protection of the Wadden Sea, TWSC) and partner in the trilateral, strategic, multi-stakeholder “Trilateral Partnership in support of the UNESCO Wadden Sea World Heritage”.
 The Secretariat is located in Wilhelmshaven, Germany.
 The working language of the partnership, the TWSC and CWSS is English.